Compute

 • Configure the EIP-related annotation when creating a pod.
 After the pod is created, the annotations related to the EIP cannot be modified.

 • Do not perform operations on the EIP associated with a pod through the EIP console or API.
 Otherwise, the EIP may malfunction.
-The operations include changing the EIP name, deleting, unbinding, or binding the EIP, and changing the billing mode of the EIP.
+The operations include changing the billing mode of the EIP, changing the EIP name, and deleting, unbinding, or binding the EIP.

 • After an automatically allocated EIP is manually deleted, the network malfunctions.
 In this case, rebuild the pod.